 • A vegetable garden is a great reason for adults and kids to get outside, take in the fresh air and sunshine, and get some exercise.

-• Growing your own food makes you more aware of what you are eating and where it came from.
-It is an opportunity to eat healthy, fresh foods instead of processed, packaged ones.
+• Growing your own food is an opportunity to eat healthy, fresh foods instead of processed, packaged ones.

 • In your own garden, you can avoid exposure to harmful chemicals and pesticides that are used on most commercially grown produce.